SpenceKonde/megaTinyCore/megaavr/extras/Ref_Tuning.md

 This section is about how to "tune" a chip and automatically store those magic OSCCAL constants in the USERROW - the one section of memory which will survive burn bootloader, as well as any action other than an active attempt to delete it or a chip erase on a locked chip.
 Doing this will make the "tuned" options far more accurate.

 ## Why not an external clock
-External clocks are great, with very accurate timing, better overclocking (the 1-series parts run at 32 MHz like that), etc. but it's and extra part - oh - and it needs it's own 0.01uf decoupling capacitor so 2 extra parts to place... and ordered from the cheapest chinese electronics vendors on aliexpress, prices bottom out at 50 cents or so, all told, and if you want to know what the specs are like, you're going to end paying more for the oscillator than the chip it's clocking.
+External clocks are great, with very accurate timing, better overclocking (the 1-series parts run at 32 MHz like that), etc. but it's and extra part - oh - and it needs it's own 0.01uf decoupling capacitor so 2 extra parts to place... and ordered from the cheapest chinese electronics vendors on Aliexpress, prices bottom out at 50 cents or so, all told, and if you want to know what the specs are like, you're going to end paying more for the oscillator than the chip it's clocking.
 And on top of all that they take up a pin, and the traces involved need to be kept as short as possible like all high frequency lines) (Note that the tinyAVR 0/1/2-series Rev. C boards from my Tindie shop do provide pads for an external clock, with appropriately routed ultra-short trace and cuttable bridge to fully disconnect it from the through-hole for connecting header an added precaution against interference.

 If you don't need *perfect* clock accuracy, but do need a significantly different (probably higher) clock speed for whatever reason ("my sketch is running slowly" is not a good reason to overclock unless you know why it is slow and expect it to be slow at that clockspeed - and all you need is more clock cycles and you'd be able to process that data fast enough.
-The most common cause of sketches appearing to run slowly is waiting on some piece of blocking code that depends on exernal events - no amount of overclocking can fix this)
+The most common cause of sketches appearing to run slowly is waiting on some piece of blocking code that depends on external events - no amount of overclocking can fix this)

 ## Two tuning options